SzymonNastaly/CookieAudit/docs/devlog.md

   explanation why the specific browser permissions are used and contact information.
 * PLAN: finally the possibility of _stopping_ the execution of a scan by clicking the `Reset & Initialize` button while a scan is running, some parts that would be included in that feature:
-    * starting first download of the models already independently of scans.
-During the download it should be impossible to start a scan.
+    * if the user stops a scan during the download of the models, it should be impossible to start a new scan
-    * the `Reset & Initialize` button should set some local storage to true (maybe `local:stoppingScan`) - while it is true, a new scan should not be able to start
+    * the `Reset & Initialize` button should set some local storage to true (maybe `local:stoppingScan`) which indicates that the scan is currently being stopped - while it is true, a new scan should not be able to start
-    * we have to include the check for `local:stoppingScan` especially before and after long-running tasks
-    * we need to detect the stoppingScan also inside the selector (and any other manual parts)
+    * central idea of how to stop the background:
+      * we wrap the start_scan handler into a new Promise
+      * inside that promise, we set up a storage watcher for `local:stoppingScan`
+      * if stoppingScan gets turned to true, the watcher resolves the Promise (effectively stopping the execution of the handler)
+      * outside the handler, we then reset all storage, cookies, reload the page
+      * reloading the page is necessary, to also reset/stop the content scripts
-    * LEARNING: because we sometimes have multiple instances of selector (in each frame), when the `Confirm` button is clicked, the other also need to stop with mapE (and other such things), TODO: understand why it has even worked so far
+    * LEARNING: because we sometimes have multiple instances of selector (in each frame), when the `Confirm` button is clicked, the other also need to stop with mapE (and other such things) -> completed
-    * new msg `stop_select`.
-      it is sent as a response by the `selector` when the selector notices that the scan is to be stopped (the actual textual content is not used so far, but it makes more sense to send that rather than the usual `selected_notice`)
-    * we are now sending (should have done it the whole time), the mount_select message to all frames seperately and wait for the responses from all frames.
+    * we are now sending (should have done it the whole time), the mount_select message to all frames separately and wait for the responses from all frames.
 Only then we can start the selector.
     * fixed the waitStableFrames method to actually look at the number of frames
     * TODO: investigate what the purpose of iframes with url about:blank is
-* TODO: force user to not only reset before first scan, but before each scan on each website

 * INFO: it would have been nice to move all of the storage into `storage.session` (this way it would be automatically reset whenever the browser is closed), but firefox does not support `storage.session` for content scripts